sddm-0.21.0

 Command Explanations

--DENABLE_JOURNALD=OFF and -DNO_SYSTEMD=ON: These switchs are used because this version of BLFS does not support systemd.
+-D ENABLE_JOURNALD=OFF and -D NO_SYSTEMD=ON: These switches are used because this version of BLFS does not support systemd.

 Configuring SDDM